benkoshy/testing_in_sequel/README.md

 (ii) Minitest (not minitest spec )
 (iii) Rails

-* I have used the sequest_rails gem to get started.
+* I have used the sequel_rails gem to get started.
 Follow the instructions contained in that gem's Readme.
 * I have created a `test/sequel_test_case.rb` file which contains:

 ```ruby